Oil Drop Experiment

 When the drop attains terminal velocity, then it has no acceleration.
 Hence, the total force acting on it must be zero.
 That means,

-Now on turning on the electric field between the plates, the electric force FE acting on the drop is,
+Now after turning on the electric field between the plates, the electric force FE acting on the drop is,

 Here V is the potential difference and d the distance between the plates.
 That implies,